 A platform games lets you see the entire journey and all of its stations at a single glance.
 You can also set rules much easier, such as that there will always be three stations per ramp, etc.

 Plus, there are at least 5 ways you can navigate any kind of Memory Palace, and the platform game enables all of them.

 However, if you’re keen on first-person shooter games or games that use vast expanses of space and can remember these journeys, I encourage you by all means to experiment with them.

 You might also want to check out this interview.
-Ten years old at the time we spoke, Alicia Crosby talked about using Minecraft for building Memory Palaces.
+At just ten years old when we spoke, Alicia Crosby talked about using Minecraft for building Memory Palaces.
 Here’s a video showing how that might work for you:

 Is Hollywood The Ultimate Untapped Resource For Foolproof Memory Palaces?

 Movies sometimes have good potential for creating stations, but not always.
 I’ve talked about how to enhance your memory using movies before on this podcast called How to Increase Memory By Watching Movies and TV Series.